OldStarchy/ts-react-sandbox/readme.md

 So, now we add the basics required for a simple TODO list with pagination; some html put directly in the `App` component, and some styles added to `index.html`.

 Note a caveat with html in react, some keywords are reserved, so a few attributes have changed names, in this case we use `className` instead of `class` and `htmlFor` instead of `for`.

+### Breaking it down into components (TodoItem)

+Now we've got roughly what we want laid out, we should separate out the different parts of the html into their own components.

+For starters, lets move the `.todo-item` to its own component.

+Since we're operating in Typescript, we can explicitly declare the **properties** required by our component in the `TodoItemProps` interface.

+The `TodoItem` component itself is then defined as a function that takes an instance of `TodoItemProps` and renders some html based on the properties it was given.

+You may notice now though, that we can no longer check / uncheck the items.
+This is because we've now bound the `checked` property of the checkbox to the props passed to each item and react is going to try keep them in sync.
+We could instead use the `defaultChecked` property of the `<input>`, but instead of doing that, we'll leave it for now, as we're going handle the change events manually later on.

+Important: Now that we're going to be importing typescript files, we need to let webpack know how to find them (as imports don't explicitly add the extension).
+The webpack config has been updated to search for typescript files in addition to javascript ones.